 Restaurants in Oia, Santorini

-Restaurants in the capital of Fira (Thira) are more budget-friendly and there’s more options to pick from.
-As for a view of the sunset while having your dinner, it is possible to do so from any location on the West side of the island.
+Restaurants in the capital of Fira (Thira) are more budget-friendly, and there are more options to pick from.
+As for a view of the sunset, while having your dinner, it is possible to do so from any location on the West side of the island.

 However, if you are staying in Oia and it is here you’d like to do both, here are a few options to choose from.
 Ensure you book well in advance!